To take part in Resilient Cities, students must have followed the previous course Sustainable Development: Big Issues New Answers.

-This course will offer you an insight into how sustainability ideas and theories can be put into practice, and how research into sustainability problems can be developed.
-The course will provide you insights and experience from existing sustainability projects by several excursions and inviting guest speakers around the theme “Resilient cities”.
-It will provide you with knowledge of tools and techniques that will help with researching and developing solutions to sustainability problems and is mainly grounded in the concept of systems thinking.
+In this course, which is part of the Minor Sustainable Development, you will experience how research into sustainability problems can be developed and how sustainability ideas and theories can be put into practice.
+Several excursions and invited guest speakers around the theme “Resilient cities” will showcase some existing and new sustainability projects.
+The course will provide you with knowledge of tools and techniques that will help with researching and developing solutions to sustainability problems and is mainly grounded in the concept of systems thinking.
+You will put this into practice in a case study of a current sustainability challenge.
 The course will illustrate that there is no right or wrong methodological approach to investigating a problem, but that the method should be chosen based on its appropriateness to the problem at hand, the research question, the details required, the knowledge base, the available resources, and the socio-cultural context.

 A strong emphasis will be placed on acquiring and/or improving practical skills, particularly communication skills.
 To help you communicate your research outcomes to your target audience in the most effective way, you will follow workshops in pitching, visualization and English writing.
 The benefits, and in fact necessity, of multi-disciplinary teamwork in solving sustainability issues will also become apparent during this course.